Marius239/SVR_GARCH_KDE/README.md

 In the folder 'BestTuningModels_and_TexTables' are the codes 'Create_Best_List_TexTable.R' and 'Test_Models_V2'.
 These produce the tables for the tuning results and model comparison in the empirical study, respectively.

-*8. Thesis Figures*

-In the folder 'Figures' are the codes that produce and save the figures in for the thesis.
-The code 'Feature_Mapping_SVR.R' does not produce the exact figure as in the thesis.
-This is due to the limited capabilities of plotly to make appropriate axes.
-This was done by using paint.